-Today the International Ecumenical Peace Convocation in Kingston, Jamaica gets underway.
-It celebrates 10 years of grassroots initiatives and work by the World Council of Churches throughout the Decade to Overcome Violence.
+In 2011, the International Ecumenical Peace Convocation celebrated grassroots initiatives and work by the World Council of Churches throughout the Decade to Overcome Violence.

-The motto for the convocation is ‘Glory to God and Peace on Earth’ and the opening of the Psalm today reminds us so clearly that peace and justice grow out of praise, praise as a daily activity, praise as a ceaseless activity.
+The motto of the convocation was ‘Glory to God and Peace on Earth’ and the opening of the Psalm reminds us so clearly that peace and justice grow out of praise, praise as a daily activity, praise as a ceaseless activity.

 Our thinking is also thanking, our thoughts and actions for peace and justice are rooted in thanks and praise for all that is just and all that brings peace.